Gardens are not made by singing ‘Oh, how beautiful,’ and sitting in the shade.

 About Okiwi Passion

 Nestled in the fertile Okiwi Basin is a plot of land with some of the richest soil on Great Barrier Island – black, friable, deep soil that is every gardener’s dream.
 Land that called to be husbanded.
-Thirteen years ago Gerald and Caity Endt responded to that call, and so Okiwi Passion was born.
-Over the years, many gracious hands have worked the soil, made the compost, planted the seedlings and harvested the vibrant produce to fulfil the vision of feeding the Island community
+In 2007 Gerald and Caity Endt responded to that call, and so Okiwi Passion was born.
+Over the years, many gracious hands have worked the soil, made the compost, planted the seedlings and harvested the vibrant produce to fulfil the vision of feeding the Island community.

 Caity and Gerald